broke31/DeviceLytics/README.md

+# DeviceLytics
+Have you ever wondered how much any data is actually valuable?
+This project aims to provide a useful tool for data analysis, with a simple and intuitive user interface.

 ## Why was this project born?
 This project was born from a real need.
 Then I realized that would be a nice idea to pick it up as a thesis for my Bachelor Degree.